Vefot/Kalman-Filter/readme.md

-# Python Kalman Filter Implementation
+# Kalman Filter
+One dimensional kalman filter in several languages

-Goal: Estimate X, Y position of a moving object using a Kalman Filter
+Goal: Estimate X position of a moving object using a Kalman Filter

 ## Overview